 Throughout the entirety of the program, students are required to maintain up-to-date immunization records through Student Health Services.
 This includes verification of TB status, Hepatitis B immunity, and influenza vaccination.
 Students are also required to complete a criminal background check and pass a drug screen with reports provided to the Office of Student Affairs.
 The background check and screening includes GSA Excluded Parties Testing System, Department of Health and Senior Services Employee Disqualification List, and U.S. Department of Human and Health Services List of Excluded Individuals/Entities.
 Students are responsible for the fees incurred for background checks and drug screening.

 Some clinical facilities require additional documentation the costs of which are the responsibility of the student.
-Students are encouraged to ask about any site-specific testing or screening and to obtain information in advance to avoid consuming anything that could cause a adverse result on a drug test.
-Students will also be required to keep current AHA CPR certification at their own expense.
+Students are encouraged to ask about any site-specific testing or screening and to obtain information in advance to avoid consuming anything that could cause an adverse result on a drug test.
+Students will also be required to keep current AHA CPR certification and vaccinations at their own expense.

 During integrated clinical experiences, students may be required to travel to sites within the Kansas City metropolitan area.
 For final internships, students are expected to travel outside the metropolitan area in order to obtain experience in settings that are often not available locally.
 As such, students should anticipate additional costs for living expenses (housing, meals, etc.) and/or transportation during the final year of the curriculum.
 Students are required to maintain a reliable means of transportation, and are responsible for making transportation and housing arrangements.
 Any expenses related to clinical education are the responsibility of the student.
 Students should anticipate budgeting for additional costs related to clinical education.

 We continue to pursue contracts with new facilities for our entry-level DPT program that are committed to offering quality experiences in an ongoing basis and meet our program needs.
 Students are most inclined to travel for clinical internships when free or inexpensive housing is available.